pyeatt/SDSMT_thesis/README.md

 <H2>Setup</H2>
 <H4>WINDOWS</H4>

+ For the initial setup, you will need access to a system that has at least a minimal LaTeX installed.
+I recommend [TeXLive](https://www.tug.org/texlive/acquire-netinstall.html).

 1. Open the file browser and navigate to the <code>SDSMT_thesis</code> directory.
 2. Double-click on the <code>setup</code> file and cross your fingers.
 It will probably work.

 <H4>Unix/MacOS/Linux</H4>

+For the initial setup, you will need access to a system that has at least a minimal LaTeX installed.
+I recommend [TeXLive](https://www.tug.org/texlive/acquire-netinstall.html).

 1. Open a command prompt in the <code>SDSMT_thesis</code> directory (or use  <code>cd</code> get to it.)
 2. Type "make"

 <H4>Manual setup</H4>
+For the initial setup, you will need access to a system that has at least a minimal LaTeX installed.
+I recommend [TeXLive](https://www.tug.org/texlive/acquire-netinstall.html).

 If the automatic setup fails, you can generate everything manually

 <ol>